Madrasa Discourses Immersion

 Students have the option of applying for the one-week Winter Intensive or the two-week Summer Intensive, both of which take place in an international location outside of the United States.
 Past intensives have been held in Doha, Qatar, and Kathmandu, Nepal.
 The Kroc Institute sponsors the majority of travel, lodging, and food costs.
 The number of students who accompany the team for each intensive will vary depending on location and budget.

 During the intensive, the selected undergraduates participate in courses alongside the Madrasa Discourses students and engage in cross-cultural dialogue through structured discussion groups and excursions to various cultural sites.
 The discussions cover topics and questions related to religion, identity, gender, politics, and science.
-Students also produce a reflective essay, which may be published on the Contending Modernities blog.
+Students also produce a reflective essay, which might be selected for publcation on the Contending Modernities blog.

 The second component of the immersion is a research apprenticeship, typically completed during the semester following the international intensive.
 This apprenticeship course, taken as IIPS 47000 Peace Research Lab for 1.0 credit, allows peace studies students to build on their experience in the intensive and benefit from the continued mentorship of the Kroc Institute faculty who administer the project.